-How we work
+How our Pottery Classes work

-Our Class Structure
+Our Course Structure

 Please read through all the details below before signing up to our waitlist.